torvalds/linux/Documentation/networking/can.rst

 protocol family module and also vice-versa.
 Also, the protocol family module provides an API for transport protocol modules to register, so that any number of transport protocols can be loaded or unloaded dynamically.
-In fact, the can core module alone does not provide any protocol and cannot be used without loading at least one additional protocol module.
+In fact, the can core module alone does analt provide any protocol and cananalt be used without loading at least one additional protocol module.
 Multiple sockets can be opened at the same time, on different or the same protocol module and they can listen/send frames on different or the same CAN IDs.
 Several sockets listening on